ebergstedt/CruDapper/README.md

 CruDapper **caches reflection results for improved performance**, just like Dapper.

 CruDapper **provides an easy interface for data queries, without using statements for your database connection and transaction scope**.
 This will remove a lot of boilerplate code clutter from your database services.
+The below example automatically enlists both transactionscope and your connectionstring.

+    var myQueryResult = _crudService.Query<TestTable>("SELECT * FROM TestTable");

 CruDapper **automatically enlists transactions** - you will not need to worry about partial data corruption if your queries throws an exception midway.

 CruDapper can **retry failed connections** as many times as you want, thanks to internal Polly integration.

+    var myQueryResult = _crudService.Query<TestTable>("SELECT * FROM TestTable", retryCount: 3);

 Please refer to the provided Test project for detailed examples and syntax.